Fashion week: History

-One of history's first signs of a fashion week, or seasonal collection, can be traced back to fashion designer Charles Frederick Worth.
-The concept of the fashion week began in Paris, when marketers used to hire women to wear couture items in public places, from racetracks to beauty salons.
-These parades gradually became social events of their own.
-In France, runway shows are still called "défilés de mode" which when translated literally means "fashion parades."
-A style show is an occasion placed on by a style planner to exhibit their forthcoming line of dress as well as embellishments during Fashion Week.
-Style shows debut each season, especially the Spring/Summer and Fall/Winter seasons.
 In 1903, a Manhattan shop called Ehrich Brothers put on what is thought to have been the country's first fashion show to lure middle-class women into the store.
 By 1910, many big department stores were holding shows of their own.
-It is likely that American retailers saw the "fashion parades" in couture salons, and decided to use the idea.
-These "parades" were an effective way to promote stores, and improve their status.
+It is likely that American retailers saw the "fashion parades" in couture salons and decided to use the idea.
+These "parades" effectively promoted stores and improved their status.
 By the 1920s, the fashion show had been used by retailers across the country.
 They were staged, and often held in the shop's restaurant during lunch or teatime.
-These shows were usually more theatrical than those of today, heavily based upon a single theme, and accompanied with a narrative commentary.
-The shows were hugely popular, enticing crowds in their thousands – crowds so large, that stores in New York in the 1950s had to obtain a license to have live models.
+These shows were usually more theatrical than those of today, heavily based upon a single theme, and accompanied by a narrative commentary.

-On July 19, 1943, the first-ever "fashion week," New York Fashion Week, was held, with one main purpose: to give fashion buyers alternatives to French fashion during World War II, when workers in the fashion industry were unable to travel to Paris.
+On July 19 in 1943, the first-ever "fashion week," New York Fashion Week, was held to give fashion buyers alternatives to French fashion during World War II, when workers in the fashion industry were unable to travel to Paris.
+Fashion shows were hugely popular, enticing crowds in their thousands – crowds so large, that stores in New York in the 1950s had to obtain a license to have live models.

-The first Paris fashion week began in 1973.

 Until 1994, shows were held in different locations, such as hotels, or lofts.
 From 1994 to 2009, the event was held in a tent at Bryant Park, behind the New York Public Library.
 Lincoln Center was the Fashion Week venue from 2010 to 2015, after which it moved to Clarkson Square, an events venue in SoHo in Manhattan.

-In many fashion shows worldwide, celebrities notoriously throw tantrums, which steal the show from the fashion itself.
-These displays are now famously known as "show stealers".
+After 2017, Clarkson Square was abandoned for a decentralized format.